 Have you bought a new camera recently or are you looking to learn photography basics, then you have come to the right place.
 I will be explaining all the photography basics, which will help you to shoot good images with your camera.

 It doesn’t matter whether you use a DSLR or a mirrorless camera or any other types of camera, the photography basics remain the same, and you can apply these learnings while taking photos.

 Different Parts of a Digital Camera

-First, let us see the essential parts of any digital camera.
+First, let us see the essential parts of a camera.
 It will have three main elements in the following order: Aperture, Shutter, and the Camera Sensor.

 Different camera models use different types of external memory cards as a storage medium.
 SD card, micro SD card, and Compact flash cards are some of the popular photo storage mediums.

 Aperture is the first part of the camera system.
-If you are using an interchangeable lens camera, then the Aperture comes inside the lens section.
+If you are using an interchangeable lens camera, then the aperture will come inside the lens section.

 Aperture controls the amount of light entering the camera.
 It is the opening which is controlled from the camera body electronically or manually in the lens.
 More light will enter the camera if the opening is big and vice versa.

 For an interchangeable lens camera, Shutter comes after the Aperture.